kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 This problem was asked by Yahoo.

-Write a function that returns the bitwise AND of all integers between `M`and `N`, inclusive.
+Write a function that returns the bitwise AND of all integers between `M`and `N`, inclusive

+318 (Hard)

+This problem was asked by Apple.

+You are going on a road trip, and would like to create a suitable music playlist.
+The trip will require `N` songs, though you only have `M` songs downloaded, where `M < N`.
+A valid playlist should select each song at least once, and guarantee a buffer of `B` songs between repeats.

+Given `N`, `M`, and `B`, determine the number of valid playlists.